wat3rbug/Whiteboard/README.md

 <ul>
   <li>Make a 'left work' button on the activity page so that people can see you are no lnger working and that the timers stop (this may get complicated)</li>
   <li>Various other annoy cliches to fix.
-It's been years, and now Im back to using it, sot they will get discovered.</li>
+It's been years, and now Im back to using it, so they will get discovered.</li>
 </ul>